coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 variant of :cmd:`Notation` which does not modify the parser; this provides a form of :ref:`abbreviation <Abbreviations>`.
-It is sometimes expected that the same symbolic notation has different meanings in different contexts; to achieve this form of overloading, Coq offers a notion of :ref:`notation scopes <Scopes>`.
+It is sometimes expected that the same symbolic notation has different meanings in different contexts; to achieve this form of overloading, Rocq offers a notion of :ref:`notation scopes <Scopes>`.
 The main command to provide custom notations for tactics is :cmd:`Tactic Notation`.